Reiten966/Polyformer/User_Mods/Alextrical#1192/608 Polycutter Lite/README.md

 - 2x 608 bearings
 - 2x m8 20-30mm bolts
-- a length of metal rod (either 2.5mm^2 copper electrical wire, a Paperclip, or something similar) Use the bottle cap for 12mm pipe from the main STL folder
+- a length of metal rod (either 2.5mm^2 copper electrical wire, a Paperclip, or something similar)

+Use the bottle cap for 12mm pipe from the main STL folder.

 Insert the metal rod through the four horizontal through-holes in the sliding gauge.
 These provide a durable bearing surface for the ribbon, replacing the two washers in the original Polycutter design.